calvincertuche/sms-bot/README.md

 *Note: before placing your order in the cart, be sure to select "My Telnyx Messaging Profile" from the drop-down under "Messaging Profile".*

 **Telnyx Messaging Profile:** The final step requires that you set the 'Webhook URL' in your Messaging Profile to the same https forwarding address from ngrok.
-Your Messaging Profile can be found in your Telnyx account dashboard under Messaging > My Telnyx Messaging Profile > Inbound Settings.
+This can be found in your Telnyx account dashboard under Messaging > My Telnyx Messaging Profile > Inbound Settings.
 Paste in the URL under "Send a webhook to this URL:", append the URL with `/webhooks`, and hit save.

-*Important: be sure to append the Webhook URL with `/webhooks` to properly tunnel it to your application when an inbound message is received.
+*Important: be sure to append the Webhook URL with `/webhooks` to properly route it to your application when an inbound message is received.
 The resulting Webhook URL should look like: `https://cd21a04bc202.ngrok.io/webhooks`*

 ## Run Application